Κοινή χρήση μέσω

 Template Description

 default-python A template for using Python with Databricks.
-This template creates a bundle with a job and Delta Live Tables pipeline.
+This template creates a bundle with a job and DLT pipeline.
 See default-python.

 default-sql A template for using SQL with Databricks.
 This template contains a configuration file that defines a job that runs SQL queries on a SQL warehouse.
 See default-sql.